Official Tires: see The Tire Rack One Lap Tire Policy

 All forward-facing lights must be controlled by a single dimmer switch.

-All Auxiliary-fuel capacity must be carried in a NSAS or major sanctioning body approved fuel cell.
+All Auxiliary-fuel capacity must be carried in a NASA or major sanctioning body approved fuel cell.
 No exceptions permitted.

 Unless otherwise specified all vehicle modifications are allowed, provided they meet with the spirit of the event; requirements of safety, good taste, common sense, etc.

-All competitors in time trials, autocrosses or drag races will wear a current (2000 or later) SA (Special Application) Snell approved crash helmet and a single-layer or better fire-proof driver's suit.
+All competitors in time trials, autocrosses or drag races will wear a current (2015 or later) SA (Special Application) Snell approved crash helmet and a single-layer or better fire-proof driver's suit.
 Motorcycle approved helmets are specifically banned.
 One driver on track--no passengers will be on board during time trials.
+Head and Neck restraints appropriate for the vehicle and installed safety equipment are now required for all competition events.
+Such head and neck restraints include Hans (or appropriate hybrid) device.
+So-called doughnut or horse shoe head/neck restraints are NOT allowed.

 No Support vehicles of any kind will be allowed to accompany any entered vehicle.